Sahithi2005-30/FaceCheck-System/README.md

 # FaceCheck System

-An AI-powered Face Recognition System built using React, Flask, DeepFace, OpenCV, and TensorFlow for real-time face registration, recognition, and verification.
+An Face Recognition System built using React, Flask, DeepFace, OpenCV, and TensorFlow for real-time face registration, recognition, and verification.

 ## Features